812-421-6200

 • Right Seat.
 This is an easy one.
 Check the label on your car seat to make sure it’s appropriate for your child’s age, weight and height.
 Double-check the expiration date on your car seat label to make sure it is still safe.

 • Right Place.
-Keep all children in the back seat until they are 13.
+Keep all children in the back seat until they are 12.

 • Inch Test.
 Once your car seat is installed, give it a good shake at the base.
-Can you move it more than an inch side-to-side or front to back?
+Can you move it more than an inch side-to-side or front-to-back?
 A properly installed seat will not move more than an inch.

-Pinch Test.
+• Pinch Test.
 Make sure the harness is tightly buckled and coming from the correct slots (check car seat manual).
 Now, with the chest clip placed at armpit level, pinch the strap at your child’s shoulder.
 If you are unable to pinch any excess webbing, you’re good to go.

 Please read the vehicle and car seat instruction manuals to help you with this checklist.
-If you are having even the slightest trouble, questions or concerns, certified child passenger safety technicians are waiting to help or even double check your work.
+If you are having even the slightest trouble, questions, or concerns, certified child passenger safety technicians are waiting to help or even double-check your work.

 Choose the Right Direction

 Kids can remain in some forward-facing car seats until they’re 65 to 80 pounds depending on the car seat limits.
 Check the seat label to find the exact measurements.
 Discontinue use of the lower anchors or top tether when your child reaches the limits set by your car seat and car manufacturers.
 You must read the manual to know about those limits.
 You will then switch to a seat belt that goes through the car seat at that time.
-Seat belts are made to protect very heavy adults as well as smaller children.
+Seat belts are made to protect adults as well as smaller children.

 Check the Label

 Look at the label on your car seat to make sure it’s appropriate for your child’s age, weight and height.
 Your car seat has an expiration date – usually around six years.
-Find and double check the label to make sure it’s still safe.
+Find and double-check the label to make sure it’s still safe.

 Is it time for a booster seat?